filak/MTW-MeSH/flask-app/README.md

 5. Enjoy MTW: http://127.0.0.1:55930/mtw/

-6. (Optional) Follow the [Docs](https://github.com/filak/MTW-MeSH/wiki/Installation-on-Windows#install-mtw-server-and-mtw-worker-as-windows-service) to install MTW-Server and MTW-Worker as Windows services
+6. Follow the [Docs](https://github.com/filak/MTW-MeSH/wiki/Installation-on-Windows) how to deploy MTW as Windows service for production.